Last updated on February 2nd, 2023

 A twisted cartoon of an airplane is the chief feature of this poster of the movie Airplane, one of the greatest comedies of all time.

 This Jaws poster is intimidating due to its design.
 The designer created a horrifying whale with big open jaws and a girl swimming just above.
 With this design, the poster immediately conveys the movie theme.
-You can watch movies like Jaws free using an online platform such as Kissmovies, which allows you to enjoy a movie free without even registering for it online.

 15. Fear and Loathing In Las Vegas (1995)